jakemac53/macro_prototype/README.md

 ## Writing a macro

-To create a new macro see the example one at `lib/src/json.dart` or `lib/src/observable`.
-Once you create a builder you will need to add it to all the phases in which it should run, see the `typesBuilder`, `declarationsBuilder`, and `definitionsBuilder` methods in `macro_builder.dart`, and to pass in your new macro to the corresponding constructor.
+To create a new macro see the examples under `example/macros`.
+Once you create a builder you will need to add it to all the phases in which it should run, see the `typesBuilder`, `declarationsBuilder`, and `definitionsBuilder` methods in `example/builders.dart`, and pass in your new macro to the corresponding constructor for the phase in which it should run.

 ## Creating an example